Jona-m/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Displaying the contents list of your current directory
+Displaying current directory contents in a long format